Employment law – Sickness

 What if you are sick whilst on holiday?

-If you become sick during your holiday leave, you are entitled to your employer to rearrange your holiday for another date later in the year.
+If you become sick during your holiday leave, you are entitled to rearrange your holiday for another date later in the year.
 In practice this means that your employer will paying you sick pay rather than holiday pay for the period during which you were ill.

 You will still need to follow normal sickness absence procedures, for example, reporting to your line manager or obtaining medical evidence of their illness, otherwise you may not qualify for company sick pay.